barotto/libRocketDoc/pages/cpp_manual/text_elements.md

 void SetText(const Rocket::Core::String& text);
 ```

-If you pass in a constant string or an EMP::Core::String, it will be converted to a Rocket string as described above (interpreted as UTF-8 encoding).
+If you pass in a constant string or an Rocket::Core::String, it will be converted to a Rocket string as described above (interpreted as UTF-8 encoding).
 This means it will interpret standard ASCII characters OK.

 Note that this sets the raw text on the element; the actual rendered text may differ due to whitespace processing.